 UFW is actually a CLI or command-line interface for the Iptables Firewall that includes Linux, this interface provides us with a slightly easier way to manage and configure Iptables.
 For UFW there is even a GUI or graphics interface called GUFW which we could use on a desktop PC or Laptop to manage and configure the firewall.

 To install it, just write the command to a terminal –

 By default, UFW is disabled after installation, so we can see its status with the command –

 Some of the basic configurations that we can use in UFW to ensure our servers are.

-The default rules are, as the name implies, a series of standard rules that facilitate the configuration of the Firewall, these rules allow us to specify if we want to allow or deny incoming traffic or outgoing traffic, in addition to some other rules.
+are, as the name implies, a series of standard rules that facilitate the configuration of the Firewall, these rules allow us to specify if we want to allow or deny incoming traffic or outgoing traffic, in addition to some other rules.

 A very good configuration that in fact uses GUFW is hardly installed on a PC, it is to deny all incoming traffic and allow outgoing traffic.

 We can adjust this with the following commands: